hpcmtint/isc-projects/doc/install.rst

 * STORK_AGENT_LISTEN_PROMETHEUS_ONLY - enable Prometheus exporters
   only, i.e. disable Stork functionality; default is false

-Settings specific to Prometheus exports:
+Settings specific to Prometheus exporters:

 * STORK_AGENT_PROMETHEUS_KEA_EXPORTER_ADDRESS - the IP or hostname to
   listen on for incoming Prometheus connection; default is `0.0.0.0`